 Business hours: 4:30am – 3:30pm

 Marutoyo is an Onigiri (rice ball) shop in Tsukiji.
 Their onigiri is big with plenty of fillings!
 If you only know some onigiri from a convenience store, it will be a pleasant surprise for you.
 If you are wondering where to eat, there is an information center nearby with some chairs to sit down on.

 Business hours: 3am – 3pm

 Walk around the market to learn about Japanese culinary culture

-After enjoying early breakfast, taking an easy, relaxing stroll around the market might be a good option to get some exercise.
+After enjoying an early breakfast, taking an easy, relaxing stroll around the market might be a good option to get some exercise.
 You can enjoy watching the energetic and friendly people working there.
 They sell a large variety of stuff including fish, seafood, fruit, and other well-selected domestic foodstuffs.
 The market is full of small shops and restaurants, and it is the perfect place for trying many Japanese foods and learning about Japanese culinary culture.